 If I accidentally dropped this unit, I’d feel comfortable that it would shake it off and ask for more like Mick Foley.

 All in all, everything feels solid to the touch.
 There isn’t much to it as far as moving parts go.
 It’s a simple and effective Amp/DAC for your mobile phone and also works as a desktop Amp/DAC.

 The buttons feel good, the volume pot feels robust, and the connections are good for the most part.

 I sometimes have a bit of trouble actually getting the 3.5mm plug into the jack, but that could be a personal problem. 😛

 Features & Usage

-There are iFi’s mainstays in both Power Match (essentially gain), and XBass, a volume pot that doubles as the On/Off switch, and a 4.4mm balanced headphone jack as well as a single-ended 3.5mm jack.
+There are iFi’s mainstays in both Power Match (essentially gain), and XBass (Bass Boost), a volume pot that doubles as the On/Off switch, and a 4.4mm balanced headphone jack as well as a single-ended 3.5mm jack.

 Just turn the volume knob and it will make a click sound before powering on and off.